We’re Not Your Ordinary Dental Office In San Diego

 Traditionally, dentists use x-rays to find out what’s going on below the surface, developing them in a dark room full of chemicals, and examining the resulting films on a special light board.

 Digital radiography entirely outmodes that cumbersome process.
 Now, a tiny sensor placed in the mouth acts like a miniature VCR camera with an x-ray sensitive chip, exposing you to 50%-90% less radiation exposure than with traditional x-ray techniques.
 The resulting highly detailed image of your mouth is almost instantaneously translated onto our computer screen, carrying with it all the conveniences of other digitized images.
 We can rotate it, magnify it, adjust it for contrast, and even color-code it for educational purposes.
-Because it helps our patients clearly understand the root issues behind their dental health, we’re able to work together to determine the very best treatment options for each case.
+Because it helps our patients clearly understand the root issues behind their dental health, we’re able to work together to determine the very best dental treatment options for each case.

 Hard and Soft Tissue Lasers

-The Waterlase system is a revolutionary new dental device that uses laser-energized water to cut teeth.
+The Waterlase system is a revolutionary new, sophisticated dental device that uses laser-energized water to cut teeth.
 BIOLASE received FDA clearance to market the Waterlase® system for use on hard tissue (teeth) on October 9, 1998.
 This combination of laser energy and water-spray creates “HYDROKINETIC” energy and is a patented technology invented by BIOLASE scientists and engineers.

 How does Waterlase work?